-Strictly speaking, the consistent-$Q$ formalism is valid only in the dynamical symmetry limits (U(5), SU(3), and O(6)), and not in generalized SU(3) where the $\chi$ parameter is not fixed.
-This formalism is therefore not generally valid for all expressions of the SU(3) representation, e.g. the triaxially-deformed rotor~\cite{vanisacker1986}, which is also a typical collective mode in the Bohr-Mottelson (BM) collective model (note, however, that the triaxial rotor mode of the BM collective model cannot produce $B_{4/2} < 1$ as mentioned above).
+We note that the three dynamical-symmetry limits of $H_{CQ}$ are realized only at the special points $\chi=0$ (O(6)), $\chi=\pm\sqrt{7}/2$ (SU(3)), and $\kappa=0$ (U(5)).
+For generic $\chi$, $H_{CQ}$ interpolates smoothly between these limits but does not itself correspond to an exact dynamical symmetry.
+The extended Hamiltonians used to describe triaxial rotational motion~\cite{vanisacker1986,zhang2022,zhang2024,teng2025,pan2024} go beyond this single-$\chi$ consistent-$Q$ framework by introducing additional, higher-order Casimir terms in $\hat{L}$ and $\hat{Q}_\chi$ (note, however, that the triaxial rotor mode of the BM collective model cannot produce $B_{4/2} < 1$ as mentioned above).

 Recent IBM studies have begun to address triaxial dynamics and their influence on anomalous B(E2) behavior \cite{PhysRevC.111.014324}.
 Calculations using a modified version of the IBM Hamiltonian that extended the SU(3)-symmetric modes by mapping a triaxial rotor onto the IBM Hamiltonian have been able to successfully reproduce $B(E2:4^+_1\rightarrow 2^+_1)/B(E2:2^+_1\rightarrow 0^+_{\mathrm{gs}}) < 1.0$ and $E(4^+_1)/E(2^+_1) > 2.0 $ for three cases: $^{168,170}$Os~\cite{zhang2022,zhang2024,teng2025,pan2024} and $^{172}$Pt~\cite{zhang2022,pan2024}.
 The static and dynamic aspects of the triaxial rotor were taken into account, including Hamiltonian terms of higher order in angular momentum, $\hat{L}$ and quadrupole moment, $\hat{Q}$~\cite{zhang2022} :

 where